fighcell/yii2-base-vapp/README.md

-yii2-advanced-template
+Fighcell Yii2 Base App
 ======================

-Yii2-advanced-template is based on yii2-app-advanced created by yii2 core developers.
+Fighcell Yii2 Base app is forked nenad yii2-advanced-template modified by Nenad and created by yii2 core developers.
-There are several upgrades made to this template.
+There are several changes made to this template to ease the start of developing a web application.

 1. This template has additional features listed in the next section of this guide.
 2. Application structure has been changed to be 'shared hosting friendly'.